Rwandan genocide: Film

 100 Days, directed by British director Nick Hughes and produced by Rwandan filmmaker Eric Kabera, was the first film shot in Rwanda after the genocide, as well as being the first feature film about the genocide.
 No professional actors were used, instead featuring both Tutsi and Hutu survivors of the genocide as the characters in a fictional narrative.
 It was shot on location at the actual scenes where acts of genocide occurred.
 Kabera has also made documentary films about the genocide.

 The critically-acclaimed and multiple Academy Award-nominated film Hotel Rwanda (2004) is based on the experiences of Paul Rusesabagina, a Kigali hotelier at the Hôtel des Mille Collines who sheltered over a thousand refugees during the genocide.
 In 2005, Alison Des Forges wrote that 11 years after the genocide, films for popular audiences on the subject had increased the "widespread realization of the horror that had taken the lives of more than half a million Tutsi".
 In 2007, Charlie Beckett, Director of POLIS, said: "How many people saw the movie Hotel Rwanda?
 [It is] ironically the way that most people now relate to Rwanda."

+In 2005, HBO released the made-for-television film Sometimes in April, starring Idris Elba as a moderate Hutu who struggles to find closure a decade after the genocide.
+The film intersperses between the events of 1994 and the ICTR proceedings in 2004 and was shot in Rwanda.

 Roméo Dallaire's 2003 book was made into the film Shake Hands with the Devil, released in 2007.

 At the Earth Made of Glass premiere, Rwandan President Paul Kagame stands with, from left, Jenna Dewan, director Deborah Scranton, documentary subject Jean Pierre Sagahutu, producer Reid Carolin and executive producer Channing Tatum.

 The independent documentary film Earth Made of Glass (2010), which addresses the personal and political costs of the genocide, focusing on Rwandan President Paul Kagame and genocide survivor Jean-Pierre Sagahutu, premiered at the 2010 Tribeca Film Festival.

 Former journalist and United States Ambassador to the United Nations Samantha Power is interviewed about the Rwandan genocide in Watchers of the Sky (2014), a documentary by Edet Belzberg about genocide throughout history and its eventual inclusion in international law.